Correlation Between Morningstar and London Stock

 Good

-Compared to the overall equity markets, risk-adjusted returns on investments in Morningstar are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
-In spite of very uncertain basic indicators, Morningstar may actually be approaching a critical reversion point that can send shares even higher in January 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Morningstar are ranked lower than 14 (%) of all global equities and portfolios over the last 90 days.
+In spite of very uncertain basic indicators, Morningstar displayed solid returns over the last few months and may actually be approaching a breakup point.

 London Stock Exchange